I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol2-readbugcheckdata.md

 <p>This method can also return error values.
 See <a href="debugger.hresult_values">Return Values</a> for more details.</p>

 ## -remarks
 <p>This method is only available in kernel-mode debugging.</p>

 <p>For more information about bug checks, including a list of bug check codes and their interpretations, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh450912">Bug Checks (Blue Screens)</a>.</p>

-<p>This method is only available in kernel-mode debugging.</p>

-<p>For more information about bug checks, including a list of bug check codes and their interpretations, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh450912">Bug Checks (Blue Screens)</a>.</p>